[hpc-announce] First workshop on "Serverless computing for pervasive cloud-edge-device systems and services" (*LESS)

 pervasive systems, applications, and services.

-The workshop will help to raise awareness on serverless and
+The workshop will help to raise the awareness on serverless and

 FaaS in the PerCom community and attract serverless experts from

 --> Please SUBMIT your max 6 page paper by November 14, 2021.

 Full call for papers below.

 Stay tuned at: https://starless.iit.cnr.it/

 Claudio Cicconetti, Pablo Serrano, & Adel N. Toosi

 Despite the commercial success, there are several open research

 challenges in the area of serverless/FaaS such as, the handling of

 stateful functions, support for function composition patterns beyond